bindralab/CellPyAbility/README.md

 ## Python Scripts
 For those who resist the corporate yoke of Microsoft, or for users looking for more control over the software, CellPyAbility can be run directly in Python with out-of-the-box scripts.

-Download the [python directory](python).
+Download the [src directory](src/).
 This is the working directory for our program and contains three modules:
 - [GDA](src/GDA.py): dose-response analysis of two cell lines/cell conditions with a drug gradient.

 - [synergy](src/synergy.py): dose-response and synergy (Bliss) analysis of one cell line/cell condition with simultaneous horizontal and vertical drug gradients.